 Maestas, explaining the decision to occupy the building, said, “We reached the frustration level to the point where we asked to see the school and decided to stay a little longer than they expected.”

-The occupation would last into early 1973 as more urgent negotiations took place among the activists and the Seattle City Council and the Seattle School District, all while the activists made do without heat or running water.
-These negotiations were largely amicable, as the city government, then led by liberal mayor Wes Uhlman, officially welcomed the idea of an ethnic center for Chicanos.
+The occupation would last into early 1973 as further negotiations took place among the activists and the Seattle City Council and the Seattle School District, all while the activists made do without heat or running water.
+The negotiations were largely amicable, as the city government, then led by liberal mayor Wes Uhlman, officially welcomed the idea of an ethnic center for Chicanos.
 The barriers were mostly bureaucratic, since the school district, for legal reasons, could not lease the school building directly to the Chicano group.

 Ultimately, the school district conceded and agreed to lease the property to the city, initially for five years for $1 per year.
-The city then agreed to sub-lease the property to the activists.
+The city then agreed to sublease the property to the activists.
 For the resulting institution, the activists chose the name El Centro de la Raza — “The Center of the People.”
-Despite episodes of internal and financial strife over the years, El Centro still thrives today as one of the largest community-based organizations in the nation.
+Despite occasional episodes of internal and financial strife over the years, El Centro still thrives today as one of the largest community-based organizations in the nation.
 Maestas served as its executive director until his death on September 22, 2010.

 Sources: “Chicanos Occupy Beacon School,” Seattle Post-Intelligencer, October 12, 1972, p.
 A11; “Chicano school take-over spurs city into action,” The Seattle Times, October 12, 1972, p.
 E1; Hilda Bryant, “Bottomly Will Appraise School for Possible Use by Chicanos,” Seattle Post-Intelligencer, October 13, 1972, p.
 A4; Bruce Johansen, “$18,000 to renovate Chicano school site,” The Seattle Times, October 13, 1972, p.
 D1; Hilda Bryant, “6 Councilmen Back Use Of School for Chicanos,” Seattle Post-Intelligencer, October 14, 1972, p.
 A4; Bruce Johansen, “Chicanos vow holdout, seek lease, renovation,” The Seattle Times, October 14, 1972, p.
 A4; Seattle Civil Rights & Labor History Project (www.civilrights.washington.edu).